ief015/open-konstruktor/src/serialization/saveformat.md

 This layer has a length of at least `528` *((27 + 3 + n) * 44)* so far making this the only layer
 observed to have a varying size.
-The cause of varying column size (*n*) is currently unknown.
-It may have something to do with level pin terminals, but this speculation.

-Columns have 27 1-byte elements:
+Columns have at least 27 1-byte elements:

 - `02` Empty
 - `03` Metal

+The cause of varying column size (*n*) is due to extra 2-byte elements of `04 00` being embedded into a column.
+The cause of this is currently unknown.

 ## Layer 3: Vertical gate positions